freyjaj93/antaeus/README.md

 Lastly I decided to go for the Quartz scheduler which has good documentation, is widely used and can be easily added as a dependency.

+### Implementing the Invoice Processor
+I determined the following requirements based on the description above and the contents of the code:

+* Need to get the invoices from the Invoice Table
+* Check if the invoice has been paid - don't want to charge it more than once
+* Charge the invoice if it has not been paid
+* This may throw at least 3 types of exceptions:
+  * CustomerNotFoundException - Add the customer to the customer table and try again
+  * CurrencyMismatchException - find the currency from the customer table and try again
+  * NetworkException - sleep for a bit (configurable?) and try again
+* Now since we are retrying, there needs to be some kind of retry counter that we should not exceed, so we don't end up with an endless loop
+* If there is no exception thrown then there needs to be a check to see if the customer account was successfully charged
+  * If true - update the invoice status with PAID
+  * If false - nothing can be done for now?
+Maybe send an email to the customer in the future or set their account on hold